 - Scroll down and make sure Confirm before sending is checked

 Why the Recalling Function Isn’t Ideal

-This feature in Gmail doesn’t really recall your email.
+The undo send function in Gmail doesn’t really recall your email.
 Instead, it just adds a delay timer which allows you to undo your email if you realize you made a mistake at the very last second.
-If you don’t click on Undo during this time, the email is sent, and there is no way to get it back.
+If you don’t click Undo during this time, the email is sent, and there is no way to get it back.

-If you back out from the email screen while this pop-up is showing, the option goes away completely, leaving you no choice to recall your email.
+If you back out from the email screen while this pop-up is showing, the option goes away completely, leaving you no choice but to recall your email.
 There’s a time limit of around 30 seconds for recalling an email which means there’s no method for how to recall an email in Gmail after 10 minutes.

 This method is not the perfect solution for retracting emails, which is why we recommend being vigilant when typing your emails, proofreading them, and ensuring you’re sending them to the correct email address.
 Yet, It’s a bit hard when sending emails automatically in Gmail.